 She earned numerous honors as a student at the USC School of Law, including CALI Awards for S.C. workers’ compensation law and legal research, analysis and writing.
 Those prestigious honors go to the law student with the highest grade in the class.
 She also served as senior articles editor for the Journal of Law & Education.

-Grant wrote the chapter on workers’ compensation for the fifth edition of Labor and Employment Law for South Carolina Lawyers, to be published in 2019.
-She also served as assistant editor for the book, a publication of the South Carolina Bar.
+Grant served as associate editor and co-authored the chapter on workers’ compensation for the fifth edition of Labor and Employment Law for South Carolina Lawyers, the state’s go-to guide for employment lawyers.
+She also co-authored the employment law chapter for the South Carolina Bar’s book on workers’ compensation law and practice.

 Grant earned a master’s degree in Southern Studies from the University of Mississippi, where she focused much of her studies on civil rights.
 It is this work that ultimately led to her decision to pursue a career in law.
 Grant’s thesis, completed during her first year of law school, examined social, cultural, and political issues surrounding display of the Confederate flag at South Carolina’s Capitol.
 She graduated cum laude from Presbyterian College with a bachelor’s degree in English and History.